-When you first deploy, key information should be recorded about the deployment site.
+9. Filling Out Deployment Data Sheet.
+When you first deploy, key information should be recorded about the deployment site on the Retrieval/Redeployment datasheet (hard copy sent to you and also available on the website under the protocols tab).
 As a minimum, the following information is needed:

-- Name of person deploying/retrieving
+- Name of person(s) deploying/retrieving

+- Number of hours spent per person

-- Name of the site (marina or harbor).
+- Name of the site (marina or harbor)

 - Location of each plate.
 Each plate location is given a unique number or identification code.
-The location is then described, using map, verbal description (e.g., Dock A, berth 22, south side), and GPS location if available.
+The location is then described, using map, verbal description (e.g., Dock A, berth 22, south side), and GPS location if available

+- Date of deployment of each plate

-- Date of deployment.
+- Date of retrieval of each plate (if you are retrieving plates)